|Course Number||Course Title||CL||LAB||CR|

 This program focuses on the core values, knowledge and skills needed to be effective in the provision of community-based support.
 Students will develop skills and competencies in interviewing, counseling, and case management and will be able to link clients with needed community resources and services.

 This program is available evenings only.
 This program is financial aid eligible.
 To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.

 - Lowest tuition in the state!

-- Academic support through NHTI's Learning Center
+- Academic support through NHTI's Academic Center for Excellence (ACE)

 The Bureau of Developmental Services through the New Hampshire Division of Community Based Care Services offers scholarships for courses leading to a certificate in Human Services or Community Social Services.
 The scholarship will pay the full tuition for each course in the certificate program.